markjessell/grd_loader/README.md

 ## Install

-Save repository to disk and zip resulting directory.
-Use QGIS Plugin Manager to load directly from resulting zip file.
+Save repository to disk as a zip file.
+Use QGIS Plugin Manager to load directly from zip file.

 ### Usage